 We want our children to love being part of the St Edward’s family.

 We expect learning to be rich in opportunities, link with previous learning and be rooted in context.
 We do all this through a thematic approach where subjects are weaved together, wherever possible, to give the curriculum purpose.

-Our curriculum is based on a thematic approach.
-Every topic starts with a hook day and has a clear outcome .
-Wherever possible, all learning is linked to the topic thus ensuring relevancy for pupils.
+Our curriculum is based on a thematic approach and our aim is to develop curiosity and a love of learning for all.
+Every topic starts with a hook and has a clear outcome.
+Wherever possible, all learning is linked to the topic thus ensuring relevancy for pupils and to deepen learning.
 Parents and pupils are asked to evaluate topics and this information is used to further enhance the development of our topics.

 To see our long term curriculum map, which outlines the key areas to be covered in each subject, please see the attached documents below.

 To see our teaching and Learning Policy, please go to the policies section.